bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 Initializers defined using the `initializer` method will be run in the order they are defined in, with the exception of ones that use the `:before` or `:after` methods.

 WARNING: You may put your initializer before or after any other initializer in the chain, as long as it is logical.
-Say you have 4 initializers called "one" through "four" (defined in that order) and you define "four" to go _before_ "four" but _after_ "three", that just isn't logical and Rails will not be able to determine your initializer order.
+Say you have 4 initializers called "one" through "four" (defined in that order) and you define "four" to go _before_ "four" but _after_ "three", that just isn't logical and Quails will not be able to determine your initializer order.

 The block argument of the `initializer` method is the instance of the application itself, and so we can access the configuration on it by using the `config` method as done in the example.

-Because `Rails::Application` inherits from `Rails::Railtie` (indirectly), you can use the `initializer` method in `config/application.rb` to define initializers for the application.
+Because `Quails::Application` inherits from `Quails::Railtie` (indirectly), you can use the `initializer` method in `config/application.rb` to define initializers for the application.

 ### Initializers

-Below is a comprehensive list of all the initializers found in Rails in the order that they are defined (and therefore run in, unless otherwise stated).
+Below is a comprehensive list of all the initializers found in Quails in the order that they are defined (and therefore run in, unless otherwise stated).

 * `load_environment_hook`: Serves as a placeholder so that `:load_environment_config` can be defined to run before it.

 * `load_active_support`: Requires `active_support/dependencies` which sets up the basis for Active Support.
 Optionally requires `active_support/all` if `config.active_support.bare` is un-truthful, which is the default.

-* `initialize_logger`: Initializes the logger (an `ActiveSupport::Logger` object) for the application and makes it accessible at `Rails.logger`, provided that no initializer inserted before this point has defined `Rails.logger`.
+* `initialize_logger`: Initializes the logger (an `ActiveSupport::Logger` object) for the application and makes it accessible at `Quails.logger`, provided that no initializer inserted before this point has defined `Quails.logger`.

-* `initialize_cache`: If `Rails.cache` isn't set yet, initializes the cache by referencing the value in `config.cache_store` and stores the outcome as `Rails.cache`.
+* `initialize_cache`: If `Quails.cache` isn't set yet, initializes the cache by referencing the value in `config.cache_store` and stores the outcome as `Quails.cache`.
 If this object responds to the `middleware` method, its middleware is inserted before `Rack::Runtime` in the middleware stack.

 * `set_clear_dependencies_hook`: This initializer - which runs only if `cache_classes` is set to `false` - uses `ActionDispatch::Callbacks.after` to remove the constants which have been referenced during the request from the object space so that they will be reloaded during the following request.